opencv/opencv/modules/gpu/doc/object_detection.rst

 --------------------------
 .. cpp:class:: gpu::CascadeClassifier_GPU

-    The cascade classifier class used for object detection.
+This cascade classifier class is used for object detection.
 ::

     class CV_EXPORTS CascadeClassifier_GPU